Generic Name: lovastatin

 The use of Altoprev® is contraindicated in the following conditions:

-- Concomitant administration of strong CYP3A inhibitors [see Warnings and Precautions, Skeletal Muscle Effects (5.1) and Drug Interactions (7.1)].
+- Concomitant administration of strong CYP3A inhibitors [see Warnings and Precautions (5.1) and Drug Interactions (7.1)].

-- Concomitant administration of erythromycin [see Warnings and Precautions, Skeletal Muscle Effects (5.1) and Drug Interactions (7.1)].
+- Concomitant administration of erythromycin [see Warnings and Precautions (5.1) and Drug Interactions (7.1)].

 - Hypersensitivity to any component of this product [see Adverse Reactions (6.1)].
-Active liver disease, which may include unexplained persistent elevations of hepatic transaminase levels [see Warnings and Precautions, Liver Enzyme Abnormalities (5.2)].
+Active liver disease, which may include unexplained persistent elevations of hepatic transaminase levels [see Warnings and Precautions (5.2)].

 - Women who are pregnant or may become pregnant.
 Because HMG-CoA reductase inhibitors decrease cholesterol synthesis and possibly the synthesis of other biologically active substances derived from cholesterol, Altoprev® may cause fetal harm when administered to pregnant women.
 Additionally, there is no apparent benefit to therapy during pregnancy, and safety in pregnant women has not been established.
 If the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus and the lack of known clinical benefit with continued use during pregnancy [see Use in Specific Populations (8.1) and Nonclinical Toxicology (13.1)].